The Production Advisory Group helps to plan and produce performances in designated venues across campus.

 Who is the Production Advisory Group?

-The Production Advisory Group (PAG) is a a 9 member team, chaired by the Director of the Arts, charged with making our extensive expertise in theatrical production more easily available to the entire campus.
-We will work together with existing planning resources such as the Office of Events Management, CCAL, or CAPP; using established procedures and space use policies to achieve this goal.
+The Production Advisory Group (PAG), chaired by the Director of the Arts, is charged with making our extensive expertise in theatrical production more easily available to the entire campus.
+We will work together with existing planning resources such as the Office of Events Management, Student Activities, or CAPP; using established procedures and space use policies to achieve this goal.
 The Committee includes:

 - Pieter Broucke, Director of the Arts